How to clear log files on Mac?

 - Hit Clean.

 Done!
-If you’d like to remove only log files and nothing else, click on Review Details before clicking Clean.
+If you’d like to remove only log files and nothing else, click Review Details before clicking Clean.
 Deselect everything except for System Log Files and User Log Files, and then click Clean.

 Is it safe to delete log files?

 Cleaning up log files with CleanMyMac X is as easy as can be.
-And, like we said before, it can do so much more, too!
+And, as we said before, it can do so much more, too!
 With CleanMyMac X, you can clean up outdated apps, language packs, universal binaries, and gigabytes of useless junk you didn’t even know you had.
 Download CleanMyMac X now and feel what it’s like to have a faster, cleaner Mac.